arjunkhara/Physical-Computing-Repo/README.md

 </code></pre>

 Here is the circuit diagram for the touchy-feely Piezo.
 The code block (above) can be changed to a variety of combinations, from the piezo remaining silent till contact is made, to a variety of notes based on contact.
 I have made a note in the code block above as to where these changes can be made: ![alt tag](https://github.com/arjunkhara/physical-computing-repo/blob/master/Piezo-Touchy-Feely.png "Topic 13 Additional Challenge Circuit Diagram")

+# Final Project (Voice-Recognition and Command Mars Rover)

+The Goldsmiths Mars Rover is the final term project for the Physical Computing module.
+This project encouraged me to not only combine the term’s work and learnings, but to play with and push the boundaries of physical computing.
+I decided to work on my own, independent project and after some deliberation decided to create a working replica of the Mars Rovers (Spirit, Curiosity, and Opportunity).
+The ultimate result was my own version, titled the Goldsmiths Rover, with its own Twitter account, @GSRover.

+The primary driving motivator of the Mars Rover was to not only create an interactive, playable device, but to also integrate action-at-a-distance.
+After considering several options, I decided in the end to tackle the issue of voice commands and voice recognition.
+I chose voice recognition over the other options (such as wifi shields and RX/TX modules) to make the project as accessible as possible to other people — visitors and players at the final exhibition — to be able to easily download an app and interact with the Goldsmiths Mars Rover, which would be quite cumbersome if I were to use easier developer options such as wifi and RX/TX.
+Ultimately, since this is a playable experience, I wanted to create an environment which makes involving people as easy and seamless as possible.